what can i give my dog to harden his stool

 Probiotics, or beneficial bacteria, can promote a healthy gut ecosystem in dogs, aiding digestion and nutrient absorption.
 When your dog’s digestive system is balanced and functioning well, it can result in your dog’s poo becoming firmer.

-Because of that, I’d recommend a dog-specific probiotic supplement such as FortiFlora by Purina ProPlan.
-It comes in a powder form that is easy to add to your dog’s food or water.
+Alternatively you ca use a dog-specific probiotic supplement such as FortiFlora by Purina ProPlan.
+It comes in a powder form that is easy to add to your dog’s food or water and contains all of the strains of healthy bacteria that they need for a healthy digestion.

 dog probiotic

 Think about what you feed your dog – do you feed a lot of treats or human foods?
 Too much variety or poor quality processed foods can result in a soft dog stool.
-A poor diet can even contribute to conditions like inflammatory bowel disease.
+Not only that but a poor diet can even contribute to conditions like inflammatory bowel disease.

-After evaluating their current diet, I often recommend switching to easily digestible, high-quality dog foods like the Royal Canin Gastrointestinal High-fiber diet.
+Try switching to easily digestible, high-quality dog food like the Royal Canin Gastrointestinal High-fiber diet.
 Change the diet gradually, over 7-10 days, to allow your dog to acclimate to the new food.
+This can be used to ‘reset’ your dog’s digestive system.
+If they persistently suffer with soft stools then try keeping them on a specific gastrointestinal diet like this one long term.

 dog high fiber diet